<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=502551789&amp;fmt=gif">

 The challenge is that the assumptions underpinning this relationship-first model no longer hold.
 Freight markets are increasingly shaped by overlapping shocks, from geopolitical disruption and trade route instability to capacity constraints and cost volatility.
 Rates can move quickly, capacity can tighten without warning, and routing options can change in a matter of days.

-In this environment, procurement decisions based primarily on relationships risk being out of pace from current market conditions.
+In this environment, procurement decisions based primarily on relationships risk falling out of step with market conditions.

 This is because procurement relationships are built on past performance — consistent service, reliability, and how partners have delivered under previous market conditions.
 But freight markets move in real time, so without freight intelligence to reflect current rates, capacity, and disruptions, decisions risk being anchored in outdated realities rather than what the market demands today.